vercel/modelfusion/docs/integration/model-provider/openai.md

 import { openai, streamText } from "modelfusion";

 const textStream = await streamText({
-  model: openai.ChatTextGenerator({
+  model: openai
+    .ChatTextGenerator({
       model: "gpt-3.5-turbo",
       maxGenerationTokens: 1000,
-  }),
-  prompt: [
+    })
+    .withTextPrompt(),

-    openai.ChatMessage.system("You are a story writer.
-Write a story about:"), openai.ChatMessage.user("A robot learning to love"), ],
+  prompt: "Write a story about a robot learning to love", });
-});

 for await (const textPart of textStream) {